 5. Organize Your Paperwork

 You papers are one of the easiest things to mess up your desk flow.
 Get control of the mess before it takes over your lifestyle.
 File all of your paperwork through a three-option system: toss/shred, file, or take action.
-Not to mention, you should be filing your more important papers in a color-coded system.
+Not to mention, you should be filing your more important papers in a colour-coded system.

 6. Keep Your Books Organized